 People as far as California are worried about exposure to radiation.
 But experts say that anxiety is misplaced.
 Right now the only people in danger are the ones who actually work at the nuclear plant.
 NPR's Jon Hamilton has the story.

-Dr. JONATHAN LINKS (Director, Center for Public Health Preparedness, Bloomberg School of Public Health, Johns Hopkins University): I think it likely that they've gotten doses worth paying attention to.
+JONATHAN LINKS: I think it likely that they've gotten doses worth paying attention to.

 HAMILTON: At one point, a reading at the plant indicated there was enough radiation to cause acute radiation sickness for anyone exposed for more than a couple of hours.
 But Links says that was a peak level.
 Subsequent readings have shown much less radiation.

 LINKS: The critical piece of information that's missing is how long they were exposed to that rate.